dr-matt-smith/unity-cookbook-2018-ch13-06b-NPC-follow-array-of-waypoints/README.md

-# unity-cookbook-2018-ch15-06b-NPC-follow-array-of-waypoints
+# unity-cookbook-2018-ch13-06b-NPC-follow-array-of-waypoints

-Chapter 15 - recipe 6b - NPC follow an array of waypoints in sequence
+NPC follow an array of waypoints in sequence